 In this guide, you'll learn step-by-step methods you can use to find SaaS ideas that people will pay for.
 Following that, you'll learn a few ways to validate your idea before you go out and build the product.

-When I was starting out as a bootstrapped founder, this was the guide I wish I had.
-I've gone through plenty of failed products before finally starting Vocalmatic, a product that solves a real problem that people are willing to pay for!
+When I was starting out, trying to find what to work on, this was the guide I wish I had.
+I've gone through plenty of failed products before finally starting Vocalmatic, a product that solves a real problem that people are willing to pay for.